Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Constraints from the EHT observations of supermassive black holes of M87* and Sgr A*

 The mass and distance of Sgr A* have been determined as $M = 4.0_{-0.6}^{+1.1} \times 10^6 M\odot$ and $d = 8$ kpc \citep{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022xqj}, based on independent stellar dynamic observations of the S0-2 star's orbit using the Keck telescopes and the Very Large Telescope Interferometer (VLTI) \citep{Do:2019txf,Chael:2021rjo,Nicolas:2023cnc,EventHorizonTelescope:2022xqj}.
 The EHT image of Sgr A* shows an angular shadow diameter of $d_{sh} = 48.7 \pm 7,\mu$as, with a Schwarzschild deviation of $\delta_{Sgr A^*} = -0.08_{-0.09}^{+0.09}$ (VLTI) and $-0.04_{-0.10}^{+0.09}$ (Keck), consistent with the expected shadow of a Kerr black hole \citep{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022xqj}.
 While the inclination angle remains uncertain, an inclination greater than $50$\textdegree, has been disfavored \citep{EventHorizonTelescope:2022xqj}.

 We determine $\theta_{sh}$, which, in addition to other black hole parameters, relies on the mass $M$, the distance $d$ of the black hole, QC parameter $\alpha$, and inclination $\theta_0$ as depicted in Fig.~\ref{M87obs3}.
 The EHT collaboration using the calibration method has obtained a shadow angular diameter of $SgrA^*= 48.7 {\pm} 7\mu as$.
 We shall use mean shadow diameter, $d_{sh}^{Sgr A*}$ as 48.7 $\mu as$.
-This range of angular diameter strongly constrains the parameters ($a$, $\alpha$) such that for $0.0 \leq \alpha\leq 1.443 M^2$, the allowed range of $a$ is (0,0.8066 M) for $\theta_o=50$\textdegree~ and for $0.0 \leq \alpha\leq1.447 M^2$, the allowed range of $a$ is $(0,0.894M)$ for $\theta_o=90$\textdegree~ (cf. Figure \ref{M87obs3}).
-For this constrained parameter range, the RQCBH shadows are consistent with the shadow of Sgr A*.